-I wish I had read an article on ‘how to survive road trips with a baby or young child’ when Charlie my eldest was a newborn.
+I wish I had read an article on ‘how to survive road trips with a baby’ when Charlie my eldest was a newborn.
 He was an absolute nightmare on car journeys as he hated his car seat.
 He would scream from the minute we put him in until he eventually fell asleep.

 Fortunately, my youngest son Harry loves being in the car which is a blessing as our family all live several hours away and so we spend hours on UK motorways!
 On many occasions I have had to ask Charlie to poke the foot of his baby brother just to make sure he is still breathing as he sleeps without even a murmur for hours.